 Housing units have continued to grow in the current decade.
-According to the American Community Survey Estimates, there were 7,779 housing units in the township (2014).
-This compares to the 2010 US Census data, of 7,501 units, an increase of 278 units or 4% in four years.
+According to the American Community Survey Estimates (2010-2015), there were 7,833 housing units in the Township (2015).
+This compares to the 2010 estimate of, of 7,246 units, an increase of 587 units or 8% in five years.

-The population breakdown, according to the American Community Survey for the range 2010-2014, includes 63% of township residents fall in the 18-59-year-old range, and 18% are age 60 and older.
-Children under the age of 18 make up 19% of the township population.
+The population breakdown, according to the American Community Survey for the range 2010-2015, includes 67% of township residents fall in the 18-59-year-old range, and 18% are age 60 and older.
+Children under the age of 18 make up 15% of the Township population.
+This is a 4% increase in working age residents and 4% reduction in children under 18.

-Of the top 20 employers in the Centre Region, at least 6 of these employers have a presence or home in the Township.
-These include the largest employer Penn State University, as well as Accuweather (meteorology), Spectrum Technology, et al (defense electronics), HRI (construction) and Minitab, Inc. (software).
+Of the top 20 employers in the Centre Region, at least four of these employers have a presence or home in the Township.
+These include the largest employer Penn State University, as well as Accuweather (meteorology), HRI (construction) and Minitab, Inc. (software).
+The trend for the past decade has been toward smaller companies as the large employers have either moved or succumbed to change.
 New small and medium size businesses continue to establish their offices in the Township and lost business is being replaced with new employers.

 The local economy is highly dependent upon Penn State University and the effect it has on the region.
-Penn State University has been a strong economic force for the Township and the Centre Region in general for many years.
-Being a tax-exempt entity, Penn State purchases local real estate and converts it to tax exempt status affecting the Township negatively, although due to the low property tax rates levied in the Township, this impact is minimized.
+Penn State University has been a strong economic force for the Township and the Centre Region in general for many years in job growth, housing growth, diversity among others.

-The Township has worked on or completed several projects during 2015 that have shaped the Township finances.
+The Township has worked on or completed several projects during 2016 that have shaped the Township finances.
 These are: